“What happened to my website traffic? Why has my conversion rate dropped?”

 That’s easier to do than you might think.
 A mistaken backspace over the tracking ID or a carriage return where it doesn’t belong and there could be problems.

-Have your developers double-check your tracking code to make sure that 1) it’s still there and 2) the tracking ID is accurate.
+Have your developers run a SEO website check of your tracking code to make sure that 1) it’s still there and 2) the tracking ID is accurate.

 Another thing that could have happened: if there was some change to the header or footer (where you likely have your analytics code) so that the same header doesn’t appear in all pages, then you might notice a drop in traffic.
 That’s because the pages that load without the analytics code won’t trigger a visit.